The Vikings released Taylor on Tuesday, James Palmer of NFL Network reports.

-Taylor (hip) will not return from injured reserve during the 2018 season, Zac Stevens of BSNDenver.com reports.
+Taylor (hip) will not return from the PUP list during the 2018 season, Zac Stevens of BSNDenver.com reports.

-Taylor was able to return to practice in mid October, but the Broncos have opted to keep the 26-year-old wideout on injured reserve for the remainder of the 2018 season.
-The depth receiver was making progress in his recovery from two offseason hip surgeries, and will set his sights on a 2019 return.
+Taylor was able to return to practice in mid-October, but the Broncos have determined that he requires more time to recover from offseason surgeries on both hips.
+The depth receiver will set his sights on a return in 2019.